moolight-seashell/Why-MarkDown-is-hurting-us-and-probably-also-you/README.md

 [obsidian SAF](https://forum.obsidian.md/t/android-integration-on-content-provider-api/90278)

-As for other external synchronization tools, like Syncthing, the combination of Android’s disk access restrictions means that Syncthing and Obsidian cannot read and write to the same folders at least using a sd card (Appendix 1)[## Appendix 1].
+As for other external synchronization tools, like Syncthing, the combination of Android’s disk access restrictions means that Syncthing and Obsidian cannot read and write to the same folders at least using a sd card [Appendix 1](## Appendix 1).

 Yes, it might be technically feasible by adding an extra layer, but at this stage, is it worth it?
 Probably not.